Network Security and Monitoring

-ADM identifies: the devices that are communicating with one another, the TCP ports used for communication and the process that are running on the devices.
+ADM identifies the devices that are communicating with one another, the TCP ports used for communication, and the processes that are running on the devices.

 Monitors the performance of your network and maps the dependencies between everything that touches it.

 With network monitoring, you can visualize network topography, optimize reliability and performance, understand capacity utilization, track trends, and troubleshoot device and traffic issues.

 Monitors performance of the servers and maps dependencies between applications, network and storage.

 Server monitoring helps to detect issues before they arise by scanning servers on a designated network to reveal any failures or irregularities.